Annual Meeting and Elections

 Looking for more information?

-Please contact Dakota Electric's executive assistant, Melissa Cherney, for any board-related inquiries.
+Please contact Dakota Electric's Director of Executive Services, Melissa Cherney, for any board-related inquiries.

 Email Melissa